TheSilvered/nest/docs/c_api/c_api-function.md

 Creates a new function object with an instruction-list body.

+!!!note
-bytecode is assumed to be a valid non-NULL pointer.
-The args array must be set later manually.
+    The `args` array must be set manually after instantiation.

 **Parameters:**